Dan Glaze from the National Christian Foundation says the six most important words in fundraising are “thank you, thank you, thank you.”

 Just like a personal “thank you” can go a long way, no show of thanks or gratitude is a recipe for disaster.

-Everyone that is giving to your church in some shape or form needs regular communication, sharing stories of success and letting them know where the money goes.
-You should be thanking first time givers when they give for the very first time and regular givers who are supporting the ministry year-round.
+Everyone who is giving to your church in some shape or form needs regular communication, sharing stories of success, and letting them know where the money goes.
+You should be thanking first-time givers when they give for the very first time and regular givers who are supporting the ministry year-round.